hakki13420/NumberToLetterArabe-php/README.md

 # NumberToLetterAr
-a php class for convert numbers to letters en arabic language
+a php class to convert numbers to letters en arabic language

 # How to Use It
 ```php